-Aircraft engines undergo thorough testing before being mounted on an aircraft wing after leaving the assembly line.
-The work is carried out with micron-level precision, because in the case of aviation, people's lives are at stake.
+Aircraft engines undergo thorough inspection before getting on the wing of an aircraft after leaving the assembly line.
+The work is carried out with accuracy down to the micron, because in the case of aviation, people's lives are at stake.

 All aircraft engines produced by the enterprises of the United Engine Corporation (part of Rostec) undergo a standard test cycle before being sent to the customer.
-They produce engines for space programs, almost all domestic civil and military aviation, as well as marine and land-based gas turbine units.
+It produces engines for space programs, almost all domestic civil and military aviation, as well as marine and land-based gas turbine units.

 Let's start with a visual inspection